25 English Idioms With Their Meanings

 - To feel under the weather:

 This can be used to tell people that you are not feeling good.
-For instance, when you are sick, you can call your boss and say I am feeling under the weather, so I won’t be able to come in today.
+For instance, when you are sick, you can call your boss and say I am under the weather, so I won’t be able to come in today.

 - To cut corners: